This article has been updated from a previous version.

 Before you settle on an insurance provider, it’s in your best interest to shop around and compare home insurance quotes in your area in order to save money.
 But there are also ways to save money once you have a policy underway: discounts.

-Below are some of the most common home insurance discounts.
+Start the New Year off on the right foot by taking advantage of some of these common home insurance discounts.
 Ask your provider about potential discounts and see if you qualify.

 1. Bundling discount